1. Are you a specialist orthodontist?

 Not everyone who straightens teeth is a specialist orthodontist.
 Dentists can provide orthodontic treatment too.

-Specialists like Dr. Jackie Clune (IDC 1307,18DS18) have undertaken extensive full-time training in orthodontics.
+Specialists like Dr. Jackie Bracken (IDC 1307,18DS18) have undertaken extensive full-time training in orthodontics.
 They have dedicated orthodontic qualifications, which allow them to register as specialists with the Dental Council of Ireland.
 Their expertise is unrivalled, and you can relax knowing that you’re in expert hands.